-If your days drag on, merging into a gray nothingness, and you are noticing that the things that used to bring you joy simply do not anymore, this could signify the beginning of a bout of depression.
-When start asking such a question as Why is it that nothing makes me happy?
-This could be a sign that you may be dealing with a serious psychological issue.
+If your days drag on, merging into a gray nothingness, and you notice the things that used to bring you joy simply do not anymore, this could signify the beginning of a depressive episode.
+If you find that you’re also asking yourself why you are never happy, this could be a sign of depression, too.
 A common sign of early depression is the inability to feel pleasure from people and activities which used to provide you with it.

 Possible Causes Of Fading Happiness

 Your level of happiness depends on many variables.
 Your emotions are affected by your health, your thoughts, work-related stress, and your overall lifestyle.
 For example, you may feel sad after not sleeping well or after eating a diet that lacks essential nutrients.
 You may also have family genetics that predispose you to depression.
 Regardless of the reason for your unhappiness, it's important to remember that there is help available to you.
-You can feel happy again, and we're here to help you do it.
 In this article, we'll look at reasons for feeling unhappy and ways to feel better.

 Fading Happiness Is A Growing Occurrence